christivn/proteo-iot-botnet/README.md

 <hr>

 ### Disclaimer
-This code is for educational and safety purposes only.
+This open code is for educational and safety purposes only.
 The author is not responsible for improper use of the tool